 The Canadian average population density of about 3.6 persons / km^2 is misleading.
 Over 80% or the Canadian population lives on less than 20% of the land area.
 In rural Canada the average population density is less than 0.7 persons / km^2.
 A typical farm occupies about 4 km^2.
 The average per capita energy consumption in Canada is much larger than that of European countries, particularly in the rural transportation sector.

 In Ontario the average consumption of liquid hydrocarbons is about 1330 litres per person per year.
 However, in rural areas the consumption of liquid hydrocarbon fuels is typically about 4000 litres per person per year.

 Canada has a harsh winter climate.
 An unprotected person trapped outside overnight in mid-winter will usually die.
 Even relatively temperate southern cities such as Toronto routinely experience winter temperatures below -25 degrees C. More northern interior cities such as Prince George experience winter temperatures below -60 degrees C. Reliable electricity and central heating are not a luxuries, they are absolute necessities.
 Even vacant buildings must be heated to prevent plumbing freezing and to prevent structural damage due to condensation and freeze-thaw cycling.
-Advocates of solar heating forget that in northern Canada there are several contiguous months during which there is little or no direct sunlight.
-For centuries aboriginal people in northern Canada relied on whale oil, seal fat and frozen caribou meat for winter survival.
+Advocates of solar heating forget that in most of Canada there are several contiguous months during which there is little or no direct sunlight.
+For centuries aboriginal people in northern Canada relied on whale oil, seal fat and frozen caribou meat to provide energy for their winter survival.

 In effect there are two Canadas, urban Canada and rural Canada.
 Urban Canada primarily consists of an east-west string of cities located just north of the Canada-USA border.
 Urban Canada contains most of the Canadian population.
 Canadian cities are in many ways similar to major cities in Europe and the USA.